KMurphs/Reporting-Tool-Server/README.md

-## Creating the app deployment and exposigin it on kubernetes
+### Creating the app deployment and exposing it on kubernetes

 The folder k8s contains the yaml file specifying the app deployment
 ```